 Sheep may be an alternative too, but they will eat spring shoots.

-I can see it may be a dual business between grape grower and free-range egg producer.
+A dual business between grape grower and free-range egg producer may be the answer.

 AWRI has investigated several different ground cover species, such as kangaroo grass, triticale and prostrate salt bush as all possible ground cover crops to use in a vineayrd.

 This year we are experimenting with not ploughing a row, letting everything go to seed and see what happens in the coming year.